meltaxa/musicfig/README.md

 </p>
 The "toys-to-life" LEGO Dimensions console game was discontinued in October 2017.
-Now you can bring it back to life as a Raspberry Pi jukebox by connecting the USB toy pad to a Raspberry Pi and running this Jukebox Portal app.
+Now you can bring it back to life as a Raspberry Pi jukebox by connecting the USB toy pad to a Raspberry Pi and running this Jukebox Portal app.<br/>
 <p/>
 Jukebox control is not limited to LEGO minifigures.
 Disney Infinity characters, Amiibos, Skylanders, NFC tags, stickers or cards can be assigned to a Spotify song,